unglud/laravel-image/README.md

 ## Installation

-Laravel Image is distributed as a composer package.
-So you first have to add the package to your `composer.json` file:
+Laravel Image is distributed as a composer package:
 ```
-{
-    "require": {
-        "unglud/laravel-image": "~1"
-    }
-}
+composer require unglud/laravel-image
 ```

 Then you have to run `composer update` to install the package and it dependencies if needed.
 Once this is completed, you have to add the service provider to the providers array in `config/app.php`: